 He always looked as if he was frightened and I believe he was most of the time.
 As the day fixed for his execution this look became more intense.
 He was a coward, of this I am certain.
 There were lines of nervous tension on his lean cheeks.

 He only fought when cornered, like a rat or when he could take his victim by surprise.
 Once, before he was famous, he threatened to kill a police officer on sight.
 Sargent Herman Otten.

 Otten was a detective Sargent with the West 13th Street Station.
 On February 3rd 1913, Otten shot and killed Jimmy Higgins.
 Higgins and another hood named Billy Cantwell were robbing Harry Martini’s saloon at 2000 Ogden Avenue.
 (There is a green space to an office building there today).
 Reading the newspapers of the day it seems that Martini’s (Martini was Harry Martini, a convicted pick pocket) was robbed on a monthly basis.

-The pair were in the midst of forcing the bars customers into the freezer when Otten and a Detective Morrissey entered the bar.
+The pair was in the midst of forcing the bars customers into the freezer when Otten and a Detective Morrissey entered the bar.
 Higgins drew on the Otten but Otten fired first, putting a bullet through Higgins forehead.
 As for Billy Cantwell, he was beaten so severally he had to be taken to a nearby hospital.